 Outbreak Case Summary

-- England: 289 cases of HPAI H5N1
+- England: 4 cases of HPAI H5N1

-- Scotland: 32 cases of HPAI H5N1 and 1 case of LPAI H7N3
+- Scotland: 2 cases of HPAI H5N1

-- Wales: 15 cases of HPAI H5N1
+- Wales: 0 cases of HPAI H5N1

-- Northern Ireland: 7 cases of HPAI H5N1
+- Northern Ireland: 0 cases of HPAI H5N1

-This is the largest ever UK outbreak of avian influenza (prior to this the largest number of cases was 26 cases in 2020/2021 and 13 cases in 2016/2017).
+There have been 371 cases of H5N1 in the UK since the outbreak started in October 2021.
+This is by far the largest ever UK outbreak of avian influenza (prior to this the largest number of cases was 26 cases in 2020/2021 and 13 cases in 2016/2017).

 Fanciers must keep a close watch on their birds for any signs of disease, and seek prompt advice from a vet if they have any concerns.
 Clinical signs indicative of avian influenza must be reported in England to Defra Rural Services Helpline on 03000 200 301.
 In Wales, contact 0300 303 8268.
 In Scotland, contact to the local Field Services Office.
 Failure to do so is an offence.